clarkfitzg/ctf/examples_of_ctf_vs_csv/divergenceFromW3.md

 ```

 However, this way is much more repetitive and cluttered than the previously shown format.
+As one can observe, there are each url has its own "tableSchema" and "columns" but in the previously
+suggested format there is only one "tableSchema" and "columns" is instead denoted by a single structure
+called "columnFiles" which encompasses all the files of the CTF directory.
 It would get even more cluttered if each columnFile had several corresponding text files.

 ## Where the metadata file will be stored